 3. Waking Up

 The alarm clock goes off.
 We slap the snooze button.
 It goes off again.
 We slap snooze the snooze button.
 Rinse and repeat, until we’re just on time to be running really behind.
-Most of us know as we’re assaulting our electronic timepieces that we’ll be happier if we get up, but we still use the alarm clock as a dummy to perfect our pimp-slap technique.
+Most of us know as we’re assaulting our electronic timepieces that we’ll be happier if we get up, but we still use the alarm clock as a dummy to practice our whack-a-mole Fu.
 And we spend the rest of the day running behind.
 (Need help with this one?: consider reading this.)